tarqd/slimsig/README.md

   To keep it simple I left out support for slots that return values, though it shouldn't be too hard to implement.
   I've also left thread safety as something to be handled by higher level libraries Much in the spirit of other STL containers.
-My reasoning is that even with thread safety sort of baked in The user would still be responsible making sure slots don't do anything funny if they are executed on different threads All the mechanics for this would complicate the library and really not solve much of anything while also slowing down the library for applications where signals/slots are only used from a single thread
+My reasoning is that even with thread safety sort of baked in the user would still be responsible making sure slots don't do anything funny if they are executed on different threads.

-  Plus it makes things like adding slots to multiple signals really slow because you have to lock each and every time You'd be better off using your own synchronization methods to setup all your signals at once and releasing your lock after you're done
+  All the mechanics for this would complicate the library, confuse users into thinking that your syncronization problems are magically sorted, and slow it down considerably even if you aren't using threads.
+ Syncronization decisions are very application specific and simply don't belong in a basic building blocks library like this.

+## Inspiration
+- Boost::Signals2 - Beautiful, powerful, but heavy-weight Signal/Slot library that does everything but your taxes
+- SigSlot++
+- ssig - Another light-weight implementation, original inspiration for sigslim

+## Benchmarks
+- Coming soon!
+Maybe!